tycrek/degoogle/degoogle.md

 - [Shade Launcher](https://github.com/amirzaidi/Shade) - Open-source Android launcher styled after the Google Pixel launcher.
 No F-Droid, but you can download the APK from GitHub.
 - [ZimLX](https://github.com/otakuhqz/ZimLX) - Open-source launcher.
 Active development with lots of nice features.
 Available from F-Droid.
+- [Lawnchair](https://lawnchair.app/) - Another open-source launcher, also built to look similar to Google's launcher (it is built off AOSP Launcher3).
+Available from F-Droid and also APKMirror. (thanks u/droidonomy)

 ## Hardware